openrails/openrails/CONTRIBUTING.md

 * Structures, fields, and enums defining file format components may be named exactly as in the file format
 * Public and protected fields are allowed, although care must be taken with public fields

-Code style (placement of braces, etc.) is expected to follow the default Visual Studio rules; the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) provides a good basis for many aspects.
+Code style (placement of braces, etc.) is expected to follow the default Visual Studio rules; the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) provides a good basis for many aspects of this.

 Code should be well structured, with small methods performing a single key task (indicated by their name), and larger complex operations formed through calls to such methods.